jwalton/thedreaming.org/_posts/2020-05-26-avoid-csrf-attacks-with-api-design.md

 you get back a 403.
 And when we look in our server logs, all we see is a bunch of OPTIONS requests.
 What's is going on?

-It turns out, we've fallen victim to our friend the "same origin policy".
+It turns out we've fallen victim to our friend the "same origin policy".
 "www.awesomebank.com" and "api.awesomebank.com" are, in fact, two different origins, so when a script from one tries to POST with content-type "application/json" to the other, the browser does what's called a "Cross Origin